oac-tree/oac-tree-epics/doc/overview.rst

 This plugin provides instructions to read and write from/to EPICS process variables and a single instruction to call functions that are hosted by an EPICS RPC server.

+.. warning:: This plugin also contains a library ``liboac-tree-misc`` that is deprecated.
+Please use the ``oac-tree-plugin-system`` plugin instead.
+This library will be removed in future releases.

 .. list-table:: EPICS Instructions
    :widths: 25 25
    :header-rows: 1